However, the first episode will be available even earlier online: viewers will be able to watch on BBC iPlayer and BBC3 from 10am on 4th March.

 The last time we saw Fleabag, she was pretty broken, and producer Lydia Hampson told Dazed: “We can’t go back to pretending she’s fine again.”

 She added: “Whatever our story is, we’re going to start a year on from where we left off.”

-Phoebe Waller-Bridge will return as Fleabag, while Olivia Colman is also set to reprise her role as the evil godmother.
+Phoebe Waller-Bridge will return as Fleabag, while Olivia Colman is also set to reprise her role.

 What else has Phoebe Waller-Bridge been working on?

 Waller-Bridge is a hot topic in television and film right now.
-She has penned Killing Eve, an adaptation of Luke Jennings’ novellas starring Sarah Oh, that’s already been widely acclaimed across the pond.
-Waller-Bridge has also starred in Solo: A Star Wars Story as L3-37.
+She has penned Killing Eve, an adaptation of Luke Jennings’ novellas starring Sandra Oh, that’s already been widely acclaimed across the pond, and starred in Solo: A Star Wars Story as L3-37.
 Coming up, she will take the hit stage show on which Fleabag is based to the New York stage, and has written a new HBO pilot – Run – with Vicky Jones, starring Domhnall Gleeson.

 Sign up to the Radio Times newsletter for the latest TV and entertainment news